open-mmlab/mmdeploy/docs/en/05-supported-backends/onnxruntime.md

-## ONNX Runtime Support
+# ONNX Runtime Support

-### Introduction of ONNX Runtime
+## Introduction of ONNX Runtime

-**ONNX Runtime** is a cross-platform inferencing and training accelerator compatible with many popular ML/DNN frameworks.
+**ONNX Runtime** is a cross-platform inference and training accelerator compatible with many popular ML/DNN frameworks.
 Check its [github](https://github.com/microsoft/onnxruntime) for more information.

-### Installation
+## Installation

 *Please note that only **onnxruntime>=1.8.1** of CPU version on Linux platform is supported by now.*